Cheeseborough History, Family Crest & Coats of Arms

 Early History of the Cheeseborough family

-Another 226 words (16 lines of text) covering the years 1594, 1667 and 1649 are included under the topic Early Cheeseborough History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Cheeseborough research.
+Another 105 words (8 lines of text) covering the years 1594, 1667, 1649, 1430, 1427 and 1431 are included under the topic Early Cheeseborough History in all our PDF Extended History products and printed products wherever possible.

 Cheeseborough Spelling Variations

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, French and other languages became incorporated into English through the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Cheeseborough include Chesbrough, Cheesebourgh, Cheesbrough, Cheseborough, Chesebrough and many more.